solo-io/gloo/docs/content/contributing/developers/_index.md

 ### Improving the documentation

-[Improving the documentation]({{< versioned_link_path fromRoot="/contributing/documentation/" >}}), adding examples or use cases can be the easiest way to contribute to Gloo.
+[Improving the documentation]({{< versioned_link_path fromRoot="/contributing/documentation/" >}}), adding examples or use cases can be the easiest way to contribute to Gloo Edge.
 If you see a piece of content that can be better, open a PR with an improvement, it doesn't matter how small!

 ### Small bug fixes